perry-mitchell/ulidx/README.md

  * Browsers with working `crypto` / `msCrypto` libraries
    * Web workers

+### Web

+`ulidx` is not currently bundled for web - you can do this yourself using a tool like Webpack or Rollup.
+You should absolutely disable polyfills for `crypto` in this case, as `ulidx` will use the built-in `crypto` global API rather than any polyfilled crypto anyway.
+Including a polyfill for crypto will just bloat your application.

 ### Goals

 React-Native support, with synchronous PRNG is a goal of this library.
 No ETA, however.